adr/madr/docs/decisions/0012-use-curly-brackets-to-denote-placeholder.md

 parent: Decisions
 nav_order: 12
 ---
-# Use curly brackets to denote placeholders
+# Use Curly Brackets to Denote Placeholders

 ## Context and Problem Statement

 When crafting an ADR placeholders need to be replaced by real values.
-How to mark the place holders?
+How to mark the placeholders?

 ## Considered Options